 Training and consulting

-HARM develops practitioner-led, survivor-informed training courses based on the best available current empirical research.
+HARM develops practitioner-led, survivor-informed honour abuse training courses based on the best available current research.

-This interdisciplinary approach, and increased communication and interaction between the spheres of research, policy, experts-by-experience and practice, means that our tailored training courses offer sustainable, meaningful, continuing professional development CPD.
+This innovative approach, and increased communication and interaction between the spheres of research, practice, and expertise-by-experience, means that our tailored courses offer effective training solutions and continuing professional development CPD for organisations.